viacoin/vialectrum/contrib/build-wine/README.md

 Windows Binary Builds
 =====================

-These scripts can be used for cross-compilation of Windows Electrum-LTC executables from Linux/Wine.
+These scripts can be used for cross-compilation of Windows Vialectrum executables from Linux/Wine.

 For reproducible builds, see the `docker` folder.